tsyne/tsyne/designer/README.md

 # Tsyne WYSIWYG Designer

 A 100% self-contained WYSIWYG visual editor for Tsyne applications.
-Available as both a **Node.js development server** and a **standalone desktop application** (via Tauri).
+Available as both a **Node.js development server** and a **standalone desktop application** (via Tauri - TODO)

 ## Features